 In order to elucidate DDI on clinical data, we collected drug pairs from actual prescription data from electronic health records (EHR) covering the period January 2008 to June 2016 from Denmark.
 The clinical data contained drug pairs information including the number of patients and the age distribution.
 All possible pairwise combinations were compared for finding the coverage of DDIs in our compendia.

+VISUALIZATION TOOLS

+Overlap analysis between our sources was carried out with upserR [], an R package that visualize the different interaction intersections between sources, showing a range from the interactions that are unique for each database, to those ones that are covered by most databases.

+For the visualization of the interaction distribution for each database, we used an R package called “Circlize” [] that gives the distribution desired in a circular layout.

 NETWORK ANALYSIS

 We performed a network analysis using Cytoscape [27], an open source software platform used for visualizing and integrating networks.
 It provides features called “apps” used for network analysis.
 We used the MCODE algorithm [25], which is a graph theoretic-based clustering algorithm with three stages: network weighting, complex detection and optional post-processing.
 This cluster algorithm detects densely connected regions in large interaction networks.
 Although it has been primarily used for protein-protein interactions, its use for DDI can help us identify significant drug clusters.

+Parameters were personalized for our analysis.
+“Degree cutoff” was set to 2 in order to prevent single-connected nodes in clusters.
+We represented the clinical drug pairs as a directed network and as 2 drugs may share 2 edges, the “K-Core” parameter was set to 3 to force each node to have 3 connections per node and to connect at least with 2 drugs.
+Following the FAQ section of MCODE [28] it is stated to apply the “MCODE level 3” parameters in case of seeking for dense interconnected clusters.
+This changed parameter “Node Score Cutoff” to 0.1, “fluff” to zero, and disabling “haircut” option.

 RESULTS